CHiPs44/chips44.github.io/20231230-PicoDebugProbeHowto.md

-# December 2023 Guide To Pico Debug Probe With Ubuntu 22.04 64 bits
+# December 2023/2024 Guide To Pico Debug Probe With Ubuntu 22.04/24.04

-NB:

-- This document is now somewhat obsolete
-- As I am now using Ubuntu 24.04, I'll try to update it if if need to update the firmware of my debug probe
+As of 2024-12, I am now using Ubuntu 24.04, and updated this document accordingly , it may not work on Ubuntu 22.04 anymore.

 ## Prerequisites

 - A Raspberry Pi Pico Debug Probe, cf. <https://www.raspberrypi.com/products/debug-probe/>
-- An Ubuntu 22.04 64 bits machine (x86-64 in my case)
+- An Ubuntu 24.04 64 bits machine (x86-64 in my case)

 ## Firmware setup